 Examples of ternary operator in different languages

-As I said, many languages implement the ternary operator as a comparison form.
+As I said, many languages implement the ternary operator as a means of comparison.

-For example, in the case of C, C++, Java and C#, the ternary conditional has the following form,
+For example, in the case of C, C++, Java, and C#, the ternary conditional takes the following form,

 int age = 18;

 In this example, we use the ternary conditional in C# to assign a message according to the age.
-If the age is greater than or equal to 18, the message “You are of legal age” is assigned, otherwise the message “You are a minor” is assigned.
+If the age is greater than or equal to 18, the message “You are of legal age” is assigned; otherwise, the message “You are underage” is assigned.

-In JavaScript the ternary operator is identical.
-In the example, the only difference is that JavaScript does not declare the type of the variables, but the syntax of the conditional is the same.
+In JavaScript, the ternary operator is identical.
+The only difference is that JavaScript does not declare the type of the variables, but the syntax of the conditional is the same.

 let age = 18;